The Importance of Colour Theory in Furniture

 Colours have the power to evoke specific emotions and set the tone of a space.

 Understanding how different hues impact mood can help create an environment that reflects your style and enhances the desired atmosphere.
-For example, warm tones like red and orange can inspire energy and warmth, while cool shades like blue and green promote calmness and relaxation.
-Neutral colours, such as beige and gray, offer balance and sophistication.

 By selecting colours that align with your intended emotional vibe, you can transform your furniture choices into a harmonious, inviting setting.